 Bovisand beach is a sheltered bay of stunning yellow sand with rolling cliffs either side.
-When the tide is out there is a large area of flat sand which is ideal for long walks along the beach or playing ball games, swimming, and snorkelling in also popular.
+When the tide is out there is a large area of flat sand which is ideal for long walks along the beach.
+Playing ball games, swimming, and snorkeling here is also popular.
 The beach is a hotspot for locals and families.

 The box a well-known museum in Plymouth playing host to not only local history but a variety of different collections.
 You’ll be able to explore photography, natural history, social and maritime history, art, world cultures and much more.
 Popular with people of all ages, the box is an important part of the city.

 The South West Coast Path National Trail takes you on tour of the most beautiful coastal route past quaint fishing villages.
 The trail isn’t for the faint hearted and has been described as exhilarating and the ultimate challenge for the long-distance hiker with the trail stretching over 630 miles.